Last updated: 4/19/2018

 1. One-dimensional, Steady-state Conduction in Composite Systems.

 This project studies steady-state conduction in series/parallel configurations, such as are used in conventional stud-wall (balloon) residential construction.
 The discussion includes both the planar isotherm model and the straight-line heat flux model.
-A similar insulating arrangement is seen to the right in this 1950’s photograph of a DC-6 aircraft interior.
+A similar insulating arrangement is seen in this 1950’s photograph of a DC-6 aircraft interior.

 4. Transient Conduction at the Interface between Two Materials.